infolabtamu/crowdy/docs/source/index.rst

 Some high level comments:

-    * This documentation is a work-in-progres.
+    * This documentation is a work-in-progress.
     * All methods return JSON.
 There are five different types of objects that the methods return: a Crowd, a simplified Crowd, a User, their Edges (friends and followers), and a Tweet.